 These types of analyses are not mutually exclusive.
 For example, a laminar analysis can be thermal or adiabatic.
 A turbulent analysis can be compressible or incompressible.

-For the first trial, we use either of the Laminar Flow model or Turbulent Flow model.
-If differences in pressure and velocity field at a section appear significant after the first trial, we have to choose turbulence flow model for the next trial.
-Laminar and turbulent flows are considered to be incompressible since density is constant i.e. the fluid expends little energy in compressing the flow.
+To solve our problem we need to consider any analysis involving the flow of fluid, use either of the Laminar Flow Analysis Turbulent Flow Analysis Laminar and turbulent flows is considered to be incompressible since density is constant or the fluid expends little energy in compressing the flow.